 Periodontal disease is a destructive oral health problem that will progress without treatment.
-Despite being completely preventable, it is a very common issue that dentists see every day.
+Despite being preventable, it is a very common issue that dentists see every day.
 In addition to dental cavities, it is the leading cause for tooth loss.
-Gum disease is often referred to as the silent disease because symptoms are sometimes unnoticeable especially in the beginning stages.
+Dentists sometimes call gum disease the silent disease because symptoms can be unnoticeable especially in the beginning stages.

-At every dental examination, Dr. Tu will screen for signs of periodontal disease in an effort to catch it in the beginning stages.
-Intervening as soon as possible means treatment will be more conservative and effective.
-Dr. Tu offers effective gum disease treatment to patients from Cedar Rapids, IA.
+At every dental exam, Dr. Tu will screen for signs of periodontal disease in an effort to catch it in the early stages.
+Diagnosing it as soon as possible means treatment will be more conservative and effective.
+Dr. Tu offers gum disease treatment to patients from Cedar Rapids, IA.

-In most cases, gum disease is caused by a lack of oral care allowing plaque to build up on the teeth.
+In most cases, the cause of gum disease is a lack of proper oral care.
+This allows plaque to build up on the teeth and irritate the gums.
 However, teeth grinding, TMJ disorders, tobacco use, pregnancy, menopause, and poor nutrition can also lead to gum disease.

 Plaque is a sticky, bacteria filled substance.
-If it is not regularly removed from your teeth, it will slowly eat away at your gums causing infections in the tissue.
-The two stages of gum disease include gingivitis and periodontitis.
+If you do not remove it from your teeth every day, it will slowly eat away at your gums causing infections in the tissue.
+The two stages of gum disease are gingivitis and periodontitis.

 - Gingivitis takes place in the early stages.
 Most people do not even realize they have it because the symptoms are minimal.
 Gingivitis is characterized by red, swollen and irritated gums.
 In some instances, the gums bleed during brushing or flossing.

 - Periodontitis is the advanced stage of gum disease.
 Here, gums bleed often, puss pockets form, gums are receding and the teeth become loose.
-Tooth loss should be expected.
+You should expect tooth loss.
 You will need intense and invasive treatment to get the severe infection under control.

 A full list of signs and symptoms of gum disease include: